chousemp3/SNAKEIUM/README.md

 ---

-**Made with 💜 for the retro gaming community!**
+**Made with care for the retro gaming community!**

-*"Experience the smoothest and most feature-rich Snake game ever created!"* 🐍✨
+*Experience the smoothest and most feature-rich Snake game ever created!*